Dynamicic/silver/silver/NEWFEATURES.md

 The summary is that this feature relies on existing code that determines included units via log items during the billing date period.

+## Billing cycle end date / VariableCycleEndDate

+Sometimes billing dates need to be altered for the next cycle.
+This offers functionality to change it for the upcoming cycle, at which point billing cycles will consistently fall around that date for MONTHISH plans.

+### Use case:

+ - grumpy customer is mad about something, sales offers to push billing cycle back a few days to make them happy and save them some cash.

+ - next cycle calculated off of this new date, but we can't alter the start date or cycle start date

+ - push billing cycle back 5 days to credit, extra free days etc

+### Implementation doc

+Current implementation notes:

+ * Currently only works with MONTHISH billing cycle because that's the one that supports variable start dates.

+ * `Subscription.cycle_end_override` - default is null.
+If a date value is actually stored, that will be a manual cycle end and the billing calculations will run by that.

+ * `Subscription.cycle_end_reference_date_display` - read only field that
+   displays the next cycle end day no matter what `cycle_end_reference` is set to.

+ * Once the cycle end override has been used up/passed, and a little buffer period has passed, the cycle end override will be unset in the database because billing cycles will be running off of a new cycle end date.

+## One-off transactions / OneOffTransactions

+In Silver every transaction requires an invoice, which requires a provider and a customer.
+This endpoint manages all that, and returns a single transaction.

+See TESTING.md for API structure.

+## Linked Subscriptions for split billing / LinkedSubscriptions

+TODO: write doc

 ## Pre-billed Metered Features (PrebilledMeteredFeature)